 - 45 g semi-sweet or bitter-sweet chocolate chips or chopped chocolate (about 1/4 cup)

 - 1 large egg

 - 1 tablespoons cocoa powder (+ more for dusting the pan)

 - 1 teaspoon orange oil or orange zest (optional but highly recommended)

 - 1 1/2 teaspoons baking powder

 - Melt the chocolate.

 - In a large bowl whisk together the ricotta and egg.
-Add milk (or cream) and mix well.
+Add milk (or cream) and sugar and mix well.

 - Add melted chocolate and mix to incorporate it into the batter.
 If the melted chocolate seizes and hardens, don’t worry, just mix to distribute it evenly.

 - Add ground almonds and baking powder.
 Mix well.

 - Add orange oil if using and mix.